Welcome to New Path

 We are guided by a great team of servant leaders.

-Adam Blake, Board Chairperson
+Adam Blake, Board Vice-Chairperson

-Muffet Andrews, Board Vice-Chairperson
+Muffet Andrews, Board Member

 Muffet and her husband Scott have been Ginghamsburg members for 14 years.
 She has served at the New Path Food pantry since 2002.
+Muffet joined our Board in January 2014 and is a graduate from the Edison State Graduate Academy for Community Leadership.

 Margie DeHays, Board Member